 For example, state and local regulations may require you to add fencing around the swimming pool.
 In addition, swimming pool construction tends to rip up the entire backyard.
 There will be new landscaping costs to make the surrounding area look good.

-These additional costs must be considered when determining the true value added of a swimming pool.
+These additional costs must be considered when determining the true value of adding a swimming pool.

-When considering putting a pool in your home, it might make financial sense to get a 3D rendering completed to be able to see exactly what it will look like.
+When considering adding a pool to your yard, consider commissioning a photorealistic architectural rendering to be able to see exactly what it will look like.
 You can also utilize the rendering if you plan on selling your home and you didn't get a chance to build the pool yet.

-On a strictly financial basis, you are likely to recover just a small percentage of the original investment.
-However, there are other factors to consider such as quality of life and market desirability.
+From a financial perspective, you are likely to recover just a small percentage of your original investment.
+Pools add 15-25% of their investment to the value of a house.
+However, there are other factors to consider, such as quality of life and market desirability.
 Some buyers may insist on a pool, especially those in warmer climates.